magento/devdocs/src/recommendations/configure.md

 title: Configuring Recommendations
 ---

-After you install the `product-recommendations` module you need to configure the catalog SaaS export module, set the environment, and specify the SaaS environment ID.
+After you [install]({{ page.baseurl }}/recommendations/install.html) the `product-recommendations` module, you need to configure the catalog SaaS export module, set the environment, and specify the SaaS environment ID.

-## Install and Configure the Catalog SaaS Export Module {installcatalogsaas}
+## Install and Configure the Catalog SaaS Export Module {#installcatalogsaas}

+The Catalog SaaS Export Module allows you to access your store's catalog data.
+You create a link to that data via an API key.

 {:.bs-callout-info}
 The Catalog SaaS export module is a requirement to successfully use the [Product Recommendations JS SDK](https://www.npmjs.com/package/@magento/recommendations-js-sdk).
 This module requires Magento 2.3 or later.